 Then everyone gathered around the dining room table, the polenta board in the center, with forks in hand.
 The kids weren’t allowed to take a piece of meat until they’d cleared a path through the polenta that started at the edge of the board in front of them and went to the pile in the middle.

 Now, that’s a party!
 In fact, just recently, I saw a photo of the huge board.
 Holy moly!
 How the heck did they pick it up to plop it on the table?

 As far as I can remember, we never ate polenta like that.

-Also, I love to eat polenta with veggies plopped on it.
+I love to eat polenta with veggies on it.
 I like it with gravy too, but I love the cleanness of the veggies in this recipe.

-While the polenta is cooking, I gather the eggplant and tomatoes.
+While the polenta is cooking, gather the eggplant and tomatoes.

-Finally, after 25 minutes, I add 2 ounces of goat cheese and stir it in the polenta until it melts.
+When the polenta is done, add 2 ounces of goat cheese and stir it in until it melts.

 Please feel free to leave me a comment.
 In fact, did you ever eat polenta the way Christopher’s family did?
 I’d love to know your polenta memories!
 I read every single comment.

 If you love polenta, you’ll love this mussel polenta recipe.
 You’ll love it even more when you see it has wine in it.

 And as always, may all your dishes be delish!